sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 as raw code; so you can embed HTML in the blocks which look like the code you would want to copy-paste, but with surprise semantics.

-You can embed images, for example, and provide alt text for those images, and you can make those images practically invisible, so that when people copy the text in the code block you provide they'll also pick up the alt text which they couldn't see on the web page.
+The obvious thing if to put some text in a block marked invisible, but there are mitigations preventing that, because that would be a sneaky thing to do.
+But you can embed images, instead, and provide alt text for those images, and you can make those images practically invisible, so that when people copy the text in the code block you they'll also pick up the alt text which they couldn't see on the web page.

 Like so: